-7 Facilitate increased private finance.
+Facilitate increased private finance.

+2. Facilitate increased private finance.
 Private sustainable finance in emerging markets and developing nations reached a record USD 250 billion in 2022.
 It must at least double by 2030.
-Achieving that will require innovative financing instruments, broadening the investor base, catalysing the development of bankable investment projects, and expanding the involvement of MDBs and development finance institutions.
+Achieving the development of bankable investment projects, and expanding the development of bankable investment projects, and expanding the development of bankable investment projects. that will require innovative financing instruments, broadening the investor base, catalyzing the development of bankable investment projects, and expanding the involvement of MDBs and development finance institutions.

-Q Leverage local partners.
+3. Leverage local partners.